-Section 10.3 Medication Therapy Management (MTM) program to help members manage their medications
+Section 10.3 Medication Therapy Management (MTM) program to help members manage their medications prescription medications that are controlled substances.

 We have a program that can help our members with complex health needs.
 Our program is called a Medication Therapy Management (MTM) program.
 This program is voluntary and free.
 A team of pharmacists and healthcare providers developed the program for us to help make sure that our members get the most benefit from the drugs they take.